percona/pmm/docs/details/index.md

 - [ClickHouse](clickhouse.md):  A third-party column-oriented database management system (DBMS) that facilitates the Query Analytics functionality.

+- [PostgreSQL](postgresql.md):  An open source object-relational database management system used as the primary data store.

 - [Glossary](glossary.md): A list of obscure terms and definitions.